Same-Writer/multi-site-scraper/README.md

 Use this prompt to have an AI agent familiarize themselves with the project:

 ```
-Hello, I'm going to get started making changes to the code in workarea-ui-scraper.
+Hello, I'm going to get started making changes to the code in multi-site-scraper.
 Can you please read over the README_AGENT.md document to add the context of this project to your current context window?
 ```

 This will ensure the AI agent understands: